-This document explains security controls that Cloudaware designed and implemented into Breeze Agent and Breeze Server.
+This article explains security controls that Cloudaware designed and implemented into Breeze Agent and Breeze Server.

-Is part of the CMDB and acts as a classifier to Breeze Agents by returning the list of the Breeze Plugins available for each Breeze Agent.
-Breeze Server also acts as a certificate authority by issuing, revoking and verifying certificates used server agent communications.
+Breeze Server is part of the CMDB and acts as a classifier to Breeze agents by returning the list of the Breeze plugins available for each Breeze agent.
+Breeze Server also acts as a certificate authority by issuing, revoking and verifying certificates used for server agent communications.

 Each plugin contains a set of instructions in Ruby programming language to either discover information about the host or to enforce a desired state by ensuring certain packages are installed and configured.
 Breeze plugins are designed to work similarly to Puppet Cookbooks and Chef Recipes but with emphasis on security, reliability and plugin portability.
 There are two types of plugins:

 Discovery Plugins or Read-Only Mode

 These plugins perform non-destructive operations only and discover information about the host such as mount points, list of users and last login dates, CPU Processor and Memory, installed software and services, LVM partitions, etc.

 This set of plugins can install and uninstall software, configure it and maintain service status by attempting to start or to stop it.
 Currently available security plugins are:

 Vulnerability Scanning: Rapid7

 Vulnerability Scanning: Yara

 Cloudaware uses code signing certificate issued by Digicert to sign the Breeze Agent installer.
 This eliminates warnings from OS security software packages like Windows Defender, etc. and allows users to establish that the installer has not been hijacked by the 3rd party.